 Black tea is withered, fully oxidized and dried.
 Black tea commonly yields a hearty, amber-colored brew.
 Some of the most popular types of black teas are bold breakfast teas (e.g. English Breakfast, Irish Breakfast) and Darjeelings.

-Green tea production endeavors to avoid the oxidation of the tea leaves, in order to retain its natural green color.
-In Japan the leaves are steamed, while other countries will pan-fire or dry it through other methods.
-It has a more delicate flavor than black tea and is often pale green or golden in color.
+Green tea production endeavors to avoid the oxidation of the tea leaves, in order to retain its natural green color and fresh flavor.
+In Japan, the leaves are steamed, while other countries will pan-fire or dry it through other methods.
+It has a more delicate flavor than black tea and often brews up pale green or golden in color.

-Oolong tea is produced mainly in China and Taiwan, is only partially oxidized.
-It can range from tasting very much like a green tea, to having a robust body that is more characteristic of a black tea.
-The flavor varies widely, which makes it impossible to describe its flavor in general terms.
+Oolong tea is produced mainly in China and Taiwan and is only partially oxidized.
+It can range from tasting similar to a fresh green tea, to tasting darker and more robust like a black tea.
+The flavor can vary widely, depending on where the tea leaves are grown and how the tea is made.

-is the least processed of all teas.
-Originally from China, white tea is not oxidized, but simply withered and dried.
+Originally from China, white tea is simply withered and dried, causing a very light oxidation.
 Its flavor is most similar to that of green tea, but is usually more creamy, soft and sweet.

 Yellow tea is the rarest type of tea.
 It is similarly processed to green tea, but is more slowly dried to make the leaves take on a yellow color.
 The taste of the tea is mild, often described as being somewhere between white and green tea.

 Pu-erh tea comes exclusively from China and is famous for its distinctively earthy flavor.
-Pu-erh is tea that is actually fermented, often stored underground for several years.
+Pu-erh is tea that has been fermented, often stored underground for several years.
 Traditionally, pu-erh is compressed into round cakes and can be very expensive.

 Tea is not to be confused with herbal infusions.
 While herbal tea or infusions are packaged like tea, infused like tea and enjoyed like tea, they actually do not contain any tea leaves.